-Eight-Year Objectives: If adopted, register and remediate any issues on at least 100 properties during the planning period.
+Eight-Year Objectives: Complete feasibility study by year end 2024 and if vacant property registration ordinance is determined feasible, adopt by 2025.
+If adopted, register and remediate any issues on at least 100 properties during the planning period.

-Timeframe: Consider establishing a vacant property registration ordinance by 2025.
+Timeframe: Complete feasibility study and potential fee schedule by year end 2024 Consider establishing and adopt a-vacant property registration ordinance by 2025.